markwal/markwal.github.io/_posts/2016-02-18-ffcp-start-and-end-gcode.md

 {% endhighlight %}

 # start gcode Slic3r single left
-Use the single left gcode, but change the set nozzle temperature line (M104) to the following:
+Use the single right gcode, but change the set nozzle temperature line (M104) to the following:

 {% highlight text %}